College of Charleston requires at least 122 semester hours to graduate with a bachelor's degree.

 •3-2 dual degree program in nursing with University of South Carolina Upstate

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Each branch of the miltary has its own ROTC program, but not every program is available at every college.
+Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 College of Charleston has an Army ROTC program and an Air Force ROTC program.

 Some ROTC programs are provided directly on campus and others are hosted at a cooperating instiution off campus.
 The ROTC program locations at College of Charleston include: